mathewgomas-alfred/mathewgomas.io/untranslatable_pages/build_krita_with_docker_on_linux.rst

 .. meta::
     :description:
-        Guide to building Krita with docker.
+        Guide to building Krita with docker on Linux.

 .. metadata-placeholder